 Can’t Reduce Rating

 A health risk rating can not be lowered once the life insurance policy has been opened, regardless of what happens to the insured person.
 The risk that health will decrease for some of its policyholders is assumed by life insurance companies, and this is priced into the ratings at issue.
-Because a health rating is locked in at the time of issue, it is important for people to obtain life insurance early in life when they are healthiest, and the rating will be the highest.
+Because a health rating is locked in at the time of issue, it is important for people to obtain life insurance early in life when they are healthiest.

 While a lower rating will always price a policy higher within the same life insurance company, even a lower health rating may be less expensive than a higher rating at a different company.
 Because the cost of the same life insurance coverage can vary widely between life insurance companies, we always suggest that our clients at Life Ant compare prices from at least three different insurance providers to obtain the lowest-priced life insurance.